How Brands Deliver a Sense-ational Holiday Season

 Tugging at the heart-strings alone isn’t enough to part Christmas consumers from their coins.
 Research published in 2011 in the Journal of Experimental Social Psychology discovered people stepping off the top of an escalator at a US shopping mall were more likely to donate to a charity collector than those who had stepped off the bottom of a downwards travelling escalator.
 Researchers suggested that people may have had a metaphorical sense that their contributions helped people rise up – rather than be reminded of the future being down.

-In conclusion, hopefully between now and December, this little brand sensory primer will prepare you to recognise the difference between what your heart feels and your mind wants.
+In conclusion, this little brand sensory primer will prepare you to recognise the difference between what your heart feels and your mind wants.